lairdshaw/MyBB-Google-SEO/README.rst

 Fork note
 ---------

-This plugin was forked by Omar and Laird with Andreas's go-ahead.
+This plugin was forked by Omar and Laird with Andreas's go-ahead, and is now maintained by the unofficial MyBB Group.
 The purpose of the fork is solely to provide fixes, primarily of warnings under PHP 8.
 Andreas did not have the time available to perform this task himself.

 From here on, this document contains no changes from the pre-fork version.